 Third, a flurry of potential consumer privacy bills is being considered by both parties in Congress.
 These emerging bills and various frameworks and comments reflect a clear move toward shifting the burden onto companies to handle data in a transparent way.

 Beyond these legislative remedies, which are significant, an additional motivation is compelling organizations to take data privacy seriously.
-Organizations that have invested in maturing their data privacy practices are now realizing tangible business benefits from these investments, according to Cisco’s 2019 Data Privacy Benchmark Study.
+Organizations that have invested in maturing their data privacy practices are now realizing tangible business benefits from these investments, according to a recent study.
 The study validates the link between good privacy practices and business benefits as respondents with mature data privacy programs report shorter sales delays, as well as fewer and less costly data breaches.

 Data privacy is here to stay, so don’t wait to implement the necessary initiatives to protect your employee and customer data.
 Start by putting in place or strengthening your information governance program and bringing in the necessary expertise to pinpoint gaps in your privacy practices.